 How to write a menopause policy (with free template)

 When it comes to writing a menopause policy, you’re not alone if you’re feeling a little out of your depth.
-Without the expertise or experience, many small business owners worry about doing the wrong thing in regards to menopause.
+Without the expertise or experience, many small business owners worry about doing the wrong thing in regard to menopause.

 But if you want to create a great place to work and demonstrate that you care about the wellbeing of all your employees, then it needs to be reflected in your HR policies.
 A menopause policy at work will help to establish your reputation as a progressive employer.